OWRC/info/evaporation/index.md

-# Total Evaporation (*TODO*)
+# Testing Evaporation Models (*TODO*)
-Total evaporation, i.e., loss from the computational element to the atmosphere, including plant transpiration, evaporation from land surface, soil pores and interception stores, is dependent on the current soil moisture storage ($S$), soil moisture capacity ($S_\text{max}$) and potential evapotranspiration ($E_p$), which is interpreted here as the capacity for the atmosphere to remove moisture from a saturated and replenishable surface.

-Four varieties of potential evapotranspiration is explored, all varying in simplicity that depends on data availability.
+Four varieties of potential evapotranspiration are explored, all varying in simplicity that dependence on data availability.
 The first is dependent only on the day of year and an estimate of long-term average annual $E_p$.
 Based on assumed southern Ontario conditions (i.e., evaporation generally limited by soil moisture), the simplest method that can be used is the sine curve function given by:

 $$
 	E_p = \left(\overline{E}_p-E_\text{base}\right)\left[1+\sin\left(\frac{2\pi}{365}\left(i-\varphi\right)-\frac{\pi}{2}\right)\right]+E_\text{base},